Hellfjord

-Hellfjord is a Norwegian TV series.
+Hellfjord is a Norwegian comedy television series.
 It consists of seven 30 minute episodes and premiered on NRK1 9 October 2012.
 The series was produced by Tommy Wirkola of Tappeluft Pictures for NRK.

 Premise

 Salmander is a police officer from Oslo who, after mistakenly killing his police horse in front of a large group of children, is banished to the Northern Norwegian village of Hellfjord.
 In beautiful but mysterious Hellfjord he is welcomed by the vulgar and eccentric sheriff, and meets the dim-witted journalist Johanne who suspects that something lies beneath the surface in the village.
 Salmander has to contend with murders and the local sea monster.